-Identify a sponsor, employer or mentor.
-GREP requires identification of a Mayo Clinic physician or scientist who will hire the student as a short-term technologist.
-Potential hiring mentors can sometimes be found among the list of faculty who are actively seeking Ph.D. students.
-There may be other options as well.
-Interested applicants can survey the list for labs of interest and then reach out by email, providing an introduction using language such as this:
+Identify a sponsor, employer, or mentor.
+Potential GREP appointees are encouraged to actively seek mentorship through identification of a Mayo Clinic physician or scientist to work with.
+Potential hiring mentors can oftentimes be found among the list of faculty who are actively seeking Ph.D. students.
+Interested applicants can identify labs of interest and reach out by email, providing an introduction using language such as:

-"I am interested in Mayo's Graduate Research Employment Program (GREP) for recent college graduates like myself, who are heading eventually to M.D. or Ph.D. training.
-GREP offers one to two years of technologist research experience along with eligibility to take graduate courses at Mayo Clinic.
+"I am interested in Mayo's Graduate Research Employment Program (GREP) for recent college graduates like myself, who are heading eventually to graduate training.
+GREP offers one to two years of research experience along with eligibility to take graduate courses at Mayo Clinic.

-I understand that participation in the program involves finding a mentor who is enthusiastic about hiring me as a short-term technologist (one to two years).
+I understand that participation in the program involves finding a mentor who is enthusiastic about hiring me for one to two years.
 I have been told that Mayo research administrators have full information about GREP, with annual costs to the mentor of about $40,000.

 I have attached my CV and would be eager to speak with you by phone or email if you are interested in discussing a potential research experience in your lab."